 At the groundbreaking ceremony in 2017, it was announced that the park would be operational in advance of the 2020 Tokyo Olympic Games.
-However, the Games have now been pushed back one year because of coronavirus, and Nintendo World is now expected to open in Spring 2021.
+However, the Games have been pushed back one year because of coronavirus, and Nintendo World’s official opening is now delayed again.

-Nevertheless, Nintendo has also installed a Mario-themed café and store at Universal Studio Japan’s Hollywood area, which opened on October 16th, 2020.
+Additionally, Nintendo also installed a Mario-themed café and store at Universal Studio Japan’s Hollywood area, which opened on October 16th, 2020.